VeraLiconaResearchGroup/Lab-Website-2022/_pages/home.md

 permalink: /
 ---

-<p align="justify">Our research is at the intersection of computational systems biology and systems medicine, mathematical biology, and bioinformatics.
-We work on the design, software development, and application of mathematical algorithms to model, simulate, and control biological systems.
-We place a particular emphasis on methods combining multi-omics profiles for data-driven gene regulatory networks and multi-scale Boolean mathematical modeling construction, analysis, and control.</p>
+<p align="justify">At the intersection of computational systems biology, systems medicine, mathematical biology, and bioinformatics, our research lab is dedicated to developing and applying mathematical algorithms for both modeling and reprogramming of biological systems.
+Central to our work is the integration of multiomics data, emphasizing data-driven methodologies.</p>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >